 Special Opportunities for Biology Undergraduates

-Majors may participate in research; attend department research seminars; work as a computer laboratory assistant, peer tutor, or peer advisor; spend a term at OIMB; or participate in related activities.
+Majors may participate in research; attend department research seminars; work as a computer laboratory assistant, biology undergraduate laboratory assistant, or peer advisor; spend a term at OIMB; or participate in related activities.

-The Biology Peer Tutoring program provides students with opportunities to gain teaching experience while deepening their knowledge of a particular field.
-Peer tutors enroll in and receive credit for Supervised College Teaching (BI 402), which may be applied to the biology major upper-division credit requirements.
+The Biology Undergraduate Lab Assistant program provides students with opportunities to gain teaching experience while deepening their knowledge of a particular field.
+Participants enroll in and receive credit for Supervised College Teaching (BI 402), which may be applied to the biology major upper-division credit requirements.
 Students who are considering a career in education are especially encouraged to consider this option.

 Credit may be earned for conducting research under the supervision of a faculty member by enrolling in BI 401.
 For more information, consult individual faculty members in the department or visit the Biology Advising Center.